 • Algorithmic trust, risk and governance

 I am a political scientist and postdoctoral researcher at the Institute for Information Law (IViR), University of Amsterdam (UvA).
 My research focuses on the political economy of digital trust and risk.
 That is why I am part of UvA's Trust Research Priority Area, which studies the evolution of trust in response to algorithmic technologies, notably Web3 and online platforms, and explores the potential disruptions to existing trust relationships, and emerging risks that come with it.
 Moreover, I am teaching in the 'Transformation of law and technology governance' and 'Complexity and risk' courses in UvA's Advcaned LLM Technology Governance program.
-Next to my research and teaching activities Amsterdam, I am also academic editor at the Internet Policy Review, a journal on information technology and Internet governance published by the Humboldt Institute for Internet and Society in Berlin.
+Next to my research and teaching activities in Amsterdam, I am also academic editor at the Internet Policy Review, a journal on information technology and Internet governance published by the Humboldt Institute for Internet and Society in Berlin.
 You can have a look at my CV here.

 The person behind